-Car and truck traffic in Napa County has steadily increased as the County has experienced growth in urban and agricultural development, and this increase in traffic is expected into the foreseeable future as growth in Napa County and the region continues.
+Car and truck traffic in Napa County has steadily increased as the County has experienced growth in urban and agricultural development, and this increase in traffic is expected to continue into the foreseeable future as growth in Napa County and the region continues.

 Traffic volumes on roadways in the County are expected to increase in the future, according to regional planning agencies such as the Metropolitan Transportation Commission (MTC) and the NVTA.
-Some of the increase in traffic on County roadways will occur as the result of growth beyond the control of Napa County, created by development either within the incorporated cities and town or outside the County entirely (in other parts of the Bay Area and the Sacramento region).
-Contributing factors to traffic growth include traveler preference for private automobiles with few shared rides, housing supply and housing costs in the Napa Valley, and the lack of roadway and parking pricing to manage demand.
+Some of the increase in traffic on County roadways will occur as the result of growth beyond the control of Napa County, created by development either within the incorporated cities and town or outside the County entirely (in the Bay Area and the Sacramento region).
+Key contributing factors to traffic growth include traveler preference for private automobiles with few shared rides, housing supply and housing costs in the Napa Valley, and the lack of roadway and parking pricing to manage demand.

-In addition to commuter traffic, Napa County (particularly the Napa Valley and, increasingly, some connecting roads in the eastern hills) is subject to traffic generated by the many tourists who visit the County.
-A recent survey from Visit Napa Valley estimated that there were 3.5 million annual visitors to Napa County, drawn by the wineries, restaurants, spas, music venues and events, natural scenery and other activities in the area.
+In addition to commuter traffic, Napa County (particularly the Napa Valley and, increasingly, some connecting roads in the eastern hills) is subject to a significant amount of traffic generated by the many tourists who visit the County, many of whom are attracted by its approximately 500 wineries and many world-class restaurants.
+A recent industry study1 estimated that there were 3.8 million annual visits to wineries in Napa, with wine-related tourism spending topping \$1 billion a year.